Your gut is home to 100 trillion microorganisms or microbes. These gut bacteria – some good, some bad – play a vital role in your health.

 Try to fill at least two-thirds of your plate with plant-foods.
 “A well balanced diet that is high in prebiotic foods can have significant health benefits and help keep your gastrointestinal system healthy,” Shepard says.

 Limit processed foods

-Processed foods are low in nutrients and high in added sugar.
+Processed foods are often low in nutrients and high in added sugar and salt.
 These include fast food, and packaged and instant foods.
-And eating too many of these foods could wreak havoc on your gut bacteria.
+Eating too many of these foods can wreak havoc on your gut bacteria.

 “People who eat a diet high in processed foods and low in fruits and vegetables have a lower diversity of microorganisms,” Maxson says.